 We have been playing Neo Geo occasionally since we got a Neo Geo CD just over a year ago.
-Because of the loading times and also because not all Neo Geo games were released on the NEO Geo CD we played some games on the Wii virtual console, the Nintendo Switch or the PS4.
+Because of the long loading times the system suffers from, and also because not all Neo Geo games were released on the NEO Geo CD we played some games on the Wii virtual console and a few on the Nintendo Switch.
 In fact, the Neo Geo is having it’s renaissance now with most of the system’s games getting releases on the Xbox One, PS4 and the Nintendo Switch.
 I am loving playing Neo Geo games on the road on my Switch.
 Those versions have highly customizable settings which is just what these games needed.

 The Neo Geo AES was the ultimate arcade home console at the time but the system and the games were too expensive for normal people so they released the more affordable Neo Geo CD which is infamous for long loading times (I find it ok its just an excuse to have a sip of beer/coffee).
 The system had an extremely long lifespan of more than 10 years ranging from the beginnings of the 16-bit era until the end of the 32-bit era and beyond for a few late titles.